 Whether it be Domo or other Business Intelligence (BI) / analytics platforms, the role of dashboards in any data analytics strategy is critical as it tends to be the principal context in which key people across organizations consume their data for decision-making.
+If you are newer to dashboarding in general, read that linked article first.

 Domo Dashboards Overview